bunelr/discrete-optimization-assignment/README.md

 ## Installation
 This is currently run on a Digital Ocean Machine.
 The description of how we run everything follows.
-It may nit be the simplest but it consisted in what we were familiar with.
+It may not be the simplest but it consisted in what we were familiar with.

 * Clone the repo on your server
 * Create a python virtualenv in the app folder